witheve/docs/drafts/handbook/statistics/count.md

 ## Examples

-First let's add some students.
+Before we get to the `count` examples, let's add some students.
 Each `#student` has a `grade` and a `school`.
 Grades are one of 10, 11, or 12.
 Schools are one of "West" and "East".

 ```
 commit